mnsami/minasami.com/_posts/2021-06-23-part-1-setup-reactjs-symfony-app-with-hotloading.md

 ## Requirements for the development environment

 When setting up your day-to-day development environment, you are installing plugins, take caring of a lot of noise around your real work.
-But in my opinion, you shouldn't waste time on all the noise around the task at hand, instead the development environment should be:
+But in my opinion, you shouldn't waste time on all the noise around the task at hand, instead your development environment should be:

 1. Easy to setup and run.
 2. Environment agnostic.
 3. Agile, meaning: you don't need to spend a lot of time to make slightest changes or adjustments.

-Also, this comes with a high **business value**, because it saves on development time, also, it is easier to on-board new comers to your team.
+Also, this comes with a high **business value**, because:

+1. It saves on development time, also, it is easier to on-board new comers to your team.
+2. Your team doesn't spend too much time fixing cross environment problems or operating system dependencies.
 {:.section}

 ## Getting started